Sustainability and ESG

 We believe that the companies that are best placed to benefit from this disruption are quality businesses where sustainability reinforces competitive advantage.

 Our global and European sustainable equity strategies offer investors a concentrated, risk controlled portfolio where sustainability, a value chain lens and engagement are core to the approach.

 We are a member of the PRI 2020 Leaders’ Group, awarded to only 20 of 2,100+ PRI investment manager signatories.
-We also earned top scores across all UN PRI categories for our ESG approach for the second year in a row.
+We also achieved A+ scores for our ESG approach by the UN PRI.2.

 Counterparty Risk: The risk that a counterparty will not fulfil its payment obligation for a trade, contract or other transaction, on the due date.

 Currency Risk: Investments in a currency other than the base currency of the portfolio are exposed to currency risk.
 Fluctuations in exchange rates may affect the return on investment.
 If the currency of the portfolio is different from your local currency, then you should be aware that due to exchange rate fluctuations the performance may increase or decrease if converted into your local currency.

 Liquidity Risk: The risk that the portfolio may be unable to sell an investment readily at its fair market value.

 Market Risk: The risk of a change in the value of a position as a result of underlying market factors, including among other things, the overall performance of companies and the market perception of the global economy.

 Operational Risk: The risk of direct or indirect loss resulting from inadequate or failed processes, people and systems including those relating to the safekeeping of assets or from external events.